blackducksoftware/blackduck-alert/deployment/docker-swarm/README.md

             - Replace <STACK_NAME> with the name of the stack to be used in the deployment.
             - Replace <PATH_TO_TRUST_STORE_FILE> with the path to the TrustStore file to be used.

-    - Uncomment the following from the docker-compose.local-overrides.yml file from the alert service section.
+    - Uncomment the following from the docker-compose.local-overrides.yml file from the secrets section near the bottom of the file.
     ```
         secrets:
             jssecacerts: